holy-sheets/holysheets/docs/en/authentication/jwt.md

 path-to-your-service-account-key.json
 ```

-## 7. Integrating HolySheets with JWT
+## 7. Integrating HolySheets! with JWT

-Create or update your jwtIndex.ts file in the src directory to set up HolySheets with the JWT client.
+Create or update your jwtIndex.ts file in the src directory to set up HolySheets! with the JWT client.

 ```typescript
 // src/jwtIndex.ts